How to fetch files remotely from your Windows PCs using OneDrive

 In Windows 7 and Windows 8, in order to be able to use the Fetch feature, you need to be using the OneDrive desktop application.
 The application is compatible with Windows Vista, Windows 7 and Windows 8.
 You can download it for free from the OneDrive website.

 If you need guidance on how to download and install the OneDrive desktop app for Windows 7 or Windows 8, follow the steps from the first section of this article: How to sync your files with OneDrive in Windows 7.

 If you're using Windows 10, you don't have to install anything as OneDrive is already embedded into the operating system.

 No matter which operating system you're using, look at the Notification Area on the taskbar and right-click or tap and hold the OneDrive icon.
 You may need to click or tap on the small arrow next to the tray in order to see the hidden icons.
 Then, click Settings from the context menu.

-Select the Settings tab and then check the setting which says: "Let me use OneDrive to fetch any of my files on this PC" .
+Go to the Settings tab and then check the setting which says: "Let me use OneDrive to fetch any of my files on this PC" .
 Click or tap OK to apply this setting.

 Folders in your file system are depicted by dark blue tiles.
-Files will be given tile colors and icons based on their filetype.
-You can go ahead and click or tap on folders to open them and view their contents.
-You can use the directory tree listing at the top to go back through the directories you've drilled down into.
+Files will be given icons based on their filetype.
+You can go ahead and click or tap on folders to open them and view their contents, and you can use the directory tree listing at the top to go back through the directories you've drilled down into.

-Locate any files or folders you want to upload and click the white square in the top right corner of their tiles to select them.
-Right-click the selected tile and press "Upload to OneDrive" link from the top menu.
+Locate the file you want to fetch and click or tap on the white square from the top right corner of its tile to select it.
+Then click or tap Download or the "Upload to OneDrive" link from the top menu.

 Wait for the file to upload.
 Once it's done, it'll be listed with the rest of your OneDrive files in the folder in which you chose to store it.
 You can now download, edit or share the file as you would with any other file from your OneDrive.